 Note: In the current version of Catalyst Blockchain Platform, each organization needs to contribute an ordering node to the ordering service to become a part of a network.
 Therefore, each organization in Catalyst Blockchain Platform is an orderer organization.
 However, not every orderer organization is a member of the consortium.

 Note: Starting from V.2.3, Hyperledger Fabric provides an orderer channel management without a system channel.
 However, this is not supported by the current version of Catalyst Blockchain Platform.

-You need to achieve the quorum to keep an ordering service functional.
-The quorum is the minimum number of working orderers (or, using Raft terminology - consenters) required to ensure effective consensus.
+The minimum number of orderers (or consenters in the Raft terms) required to ensure that the consensus is effective is called a quorum.
 For every consenter set, this is a majority of nodes.
-For instance, an ordering service with 5 nodes requires 3 nodes to make a quorum (if 3 nodes out of 5 fail, a quorum won’t be achieved), 2 node service requires 2 nodes available, and so on.
+For instance, an ordering service with 5 nodes requires 3 nodes to make a quorum, 2 node service requires 2 nodes available, and so on.
 To read more about Raft concepts, click here.

 Note: Add and remove consenters carefully.
 If the nodes' quorum is not available, the ordering service will not work, which eventually means that no new transactions will appear on the channel.
-If the nodes' quorum at the system channel is not available, no network configurations can be made, and no consenters can be added until a quorum is reached.
+If the nodes' quorum at the system channel is not available, the whole network will be unavailable, no network configurations can be made, and no consenters can be added until a quorum is reached.